hyperledger/indy-hipe/text/AMES/README.md

                                 },
                                 "kid": {
                                     "type": "string",
-                                    "description": "The DID and key reference of the recipient.
-If this field is specified, key MUST be absent"
+                                    "description": "The DID, key reference, or key of the recipient."
-                                },
-                                "key": {
-                                    "type": "string",
-                                    "description": "The VerKey of the recipient.
-If this field is specified, did MUST be absent"
                                 }
                             }
                         }